tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

       **KL divergence** between a running average of the policy network and the current policy network.
 * active line of research:
   * designing an advantage function that provides **both low-variance and low-bias** gradient estimates
+*  Learning the critic can be
+  thought of as a least-squares function approximation problem, albeit one with a **moving target**
+*  in the context of deep RL, Schulman et al. [22] observed that such an update rule can result in large updates to the policy, causing the algorithm to prematurely converge to a near-deterministic policy.
+They advocate instead using a trust region approach, whereby the update is scaled down to modify the policy distribution (in terms of KL divergence) by at most a specified amount.

 ## comment
 * ACKTR= KFAC + trustRegion + A2C